97continuum/97continuum/README.md

 I like working with data.

+### Work Experience
+- 2 Years of Experience as a Quant.
+- Currently working as a Quant on a Rates Trading Desk.

 ### Education
 - MSc.
 Financial Engineering @ Imperial College London
 - B.Eng (Hons) EEE @ University of Manchester

-Currently working as a Quant on a Rates Trading Desk.

 <!--
 **97continuum/97continuum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.